 - Mac (OS 10.13 or later) or PC (Windows 10 or later)

 - 25GB of free hard drive space (internal or external drive)

 - Headphones (w/built-in microphone preferred)

 Software - smartphone

-- Adobe Premiere Rush (video editing, iPhone or Android)
+- Adobe Premiere Rush (for camera video editing, iPhone or Android)

 - Canvas Student (course management, iPhone or Android)